shan18/Perceiver-Resampler-XAttn-Captioning/README.md

     trainer.exp_dir=<Directory to save the checkpoints and logs>
 ```

-## Testing
+## Evaluation

+After training, you can use the command below to evaluate your models.

+Don't feel like training a model yet?
+No worries, you can download a checkpoint that we trained using the default configuration present in `config.yaml` from [here](https://drive.google.com/file/d/11dYzjLq3nHtG0I_FP49YfztK0FOzbuca/view?usp=sharing).

-To evaluate a trained model on a test set, run
+To evaluate on the test set, run

 ```
 HYDRA_FULL_ERROR=1 python run.py \